Dr. Denelle Wallace, Dean

 PED 335 Skill Analysis (2 Credits)

-The purpose of this course is to develop the knowledge and skills required to assessing movement skills and performance techniques.
-Integrations of theory, technology and assessment trends are included in assignments.
+The purpose of this course is to develop the knowledge and skills required to assess movement skills and performance techniques.
+Integrations of theory, technology, and assessment trends are included in assignments.

-The purpose of this course is to develop the knowledge and skills required to assessing movement skills and performance techniques.
-Integrations of theory, technology and assessment trends are included in assignments.
+The purpose of this course is to develop the knowledge and skills required to assess movement skills and performance techniques.
+Integrations of theory, technology, and assessment trends are included in assignments.

 PED 356 Kinesiology (3 Credits)

-The study of the basic anatomical kinesiology and mechanical principles of movement as they apply to the human body, including anatomical details and neuromuscular function of the body, equilibrium and motion, and how these principles are influenced by va
+The study of the basic anatomical kinesiology and mechanical principles of movement as they apply to the human body, including anatomical details and neuromuscular function of the body, equilibrium, and motion, and how these principles are influenced by various environmental mediums.

 Focus on organization and administration of physical activity, athletic, and intramural programs.
-Administrative responsibilities including program development, facility management, budgeting, public relations, personnel management, program and staff eval
+Administrative responsibilities including program development, facility management, budgeting, public relations, personnel management, program and staff evaluation, and legal liability issues will be addressed.

 PED 362 Athletic Coaching and Officiating (2 Credits)